Vinylwalk3r/crystal-notes/content/Instructions/Sync Obsidian notes using WebDAV.md

 `Authentication` = Basic
 `Config` = /path/to/config/folder

+### Multi-user Config

 Now, here is where we're going have to use a little trickery.
 If this WebDAV server only will serve one user, just put in your username and password in the `Username` and `Password` variables in the Unraid GUI / docker run command.
 But if you want multiple users (or just room for expansion) we'll need to make another step.

+>[!Warning]
+>Create the user.passwd file in "path/to/config/webdav" dir BEFORE proceeding!
+Otherwise the docker-run / compose command will create a *folder* with the name "user.passwd" instead of a *file*.

-Firstly, add a new __path__ and set it to "/path/to/config/webdav/user.passwd".
+Then add a new __path__ and set it to "/path/to/config/webdav/user.passwd".
 We need this path mapped so we can touch it form inside the running container.
 This is because it will set the permissions right so the file will be accessible by the container.

 Start the container now, I'll wait.